docpile/MyDocpile/README.md

 ## MyDocpile

-MyDocpile is a highly responsive, AJAX-only web file explorer that provides a native Windows-style layout directly in the browser.
+MyDocpile is a highly responsive, AJAX-only web file explorer and web based mail app that provides a native Windows-style layout directly in the browser.
 It features a rich set of file management tools, real-time media streaming, document previews, and if wanted even an integrated SSH terminal.

 The MyDocpile software is designed to have **the least depenencies possible**.
 So, no big MySQL database (in fact, as for the app itself, no db at all).
 Of course, this does not scale much.
 On the other hand, *it was never a design goal to write a second Nextcloud!*